CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BARRICADABLE_WINDOW``` Window that can be barricaded.
 - ```BARRICADABLE_DOOR``` Door that can be barricaded.

+### Qualities
+Qualities may be used by furniture and terrain, or tools, armors, weapons and anything else that can be wielded.
+Qualities are similar to flags, except they can also define a value (e.x. `[["CUT"], 3]`) Although any quality can be used on anything, some qualities are really only meant for certain types.
+The qualities listed here are meant to be used on furniture and terrain.

+- ```MAX_CRAFT_DISTANCE``` Defines the maximum crafting distance of items stored on furniture or terrain.
+Only intended to be used by `f_defaults` in `furniture.json`.
+- ```CRAFT_DISTANCE``` Defines from how many tiles away from the player, items stored on this furniture / terrain can be used to craft with.
+Has no effect beyond `MAX_CRAFT_DISTANCE`.

 ### Examine actions

 - ```none``` None